These are the most exciting new UK hotel openings for 2021 – and the ones that only just managed to open at the end of 2020.

 Dine at the glass Garden Room restaurant, take afternoon tea in the Secret Garden or enjoy a picnic by Bentley Brook.
 While the Coach House Wellness Centre has a gym, yoga studio, sauna and steam room, and offers organic and thermal spa treatments.

-Prices start from £179 a night
+Rooms start from £179 a night

-Fairmont Windsor Park – opening summer 2021
+Fairmont Windsor Park – bookings open

 This regal hotel with 200 guestrooms and suites next to Windsor Great Park is set to be the UK’s leading wellness retreat.